sparanoid/grunt-assets-inline/README.md

 });
 ```

-#### Additional Assets URL Prefix
+#### `assetsUrlPrefix`

+Additional Assets URL Prefix.
 If you have assets in CSS or JS (for example images, fonts, SVGs), smooshing CSS or JS into HTMLs may break relative URLs, so you may have to replace the original URLs to absolute URLs.

 This option only searchs for URLs begin with `../`.